Is food really just fuel??

 As we move forward talking about emotional eating after bariatric surgery, knowing these two systems will help set the foundation.

-The homeostatic system
+The homeostatic system (keeping our bodies in balance)

 This is the system in the body that we often think about when it comes to eating.
 It has more to do with needing food for energy.